Padi2312/statiker/README.md

 Usage: statiker [OPTIONS] --dir <DIR>

 Options:
-  -d, --dir <DIR>          Sets the root directory to serve files from -a, --address <ADDRESS>  Sets the address to bind the server to [default: 0.0.0.0] -p, --port <PORT>        Sets the port to bind the server to [default: 8080] -h, --help               Print help
+  -d, --dir <DIR>          Sets the root directory to serve files from [default: "."]
+  -a, --address <ADDRESS>  Sets the address to bind the server to [default: 0.0.0.0] -p, --port <PORT>        Sets the port to bind the server to [default: 8080] -h, --help               Print help